 Note: Be sure to check the park’s policies on feeding ducks and other wildlife first – feeding any kind of wild animals can make them come to rely on human handouts rather than learning how to fend for themselves.
 No matter how fun it is at the moment, it can be a long-term hazard to their health.

 Alternatively, you could always take a trip to a naturalist education center where you can feed animals, like Little Farm in Tilden Regional Park!

 Join a coastal clean-up

 We all need a healthy San Francisco Bay.
 Seven million Bay Area residents, 400 native species, our economy, and quality of life all depend on it.
 As the heart and lungs of the Bay, wetlands improve water quality, protect our communities from flooding, support thousands of jobs, provide open space for recreation, and capture and store carbon.
 Join Save The Bay to help restore wetlands for a healthier San Francisco Bay!
-Volunteering dates can be found online and you can learn more about community-based restoration, here!
+Volunteering dates can be found online!

 Don’t live in the San Francisco Bay Area?
 Many California beaches put on organized beach clean-ups through the California Department of Parks and Recreation, or your troop can reserve a day to pick up trash along your local coast.
 A quick internet search for “beach clean-up YOUR CITY” is all you need to do to get started.
 Want to learn more about protecting our coast and ocean here?
 This website has some great information!